|

 The answer, is quite simply, NO.

-Feng Shui, belonging to Earth luck, is the study of environments Qi (or energy) and how a building receives this Qi.
-For one event to take place in Mans destiny, the wheels of Heaven, Earth, and Man have to be aligned.
-While we have no control over Heavens will, the given factor, we have total control over our own actions and decisions, or Man luck.
-Feng Shui then comes in as the last key to influence events to a certain degree maximise the good and minimise the bad.
+Feng Shui, belonging to Earth luck, is study of environments Qi (or energy) and how a building receives this Qi.
+For one event to take place in Mans destiny, wheels of Heaven, Earth, and Man have to be aligned.
+While we have no control over Heavens will, given factor, we have total control over our own actions and decisions, or Man luck.
+Feng Shui then comes in as last key to influence events to a certain degree maximise good and minimise bad.

 So does Feng Shui work on a belief basis?
 Does it involve affirmations or chanting?
 Will it be considered blasphemous against your religion?